Mukhthar Naseer

-Mukhthar Naseer is a Maldivian international footballer, who is currently plays for New Radiant SC in the Maldives.
+Mukhthar Naseer is a Maldivian international footballer, who currently plays for New Radiant SC in the Maldives.

 Mukhtar is from Thoddoo, Alif Alif Atoll.

 Career

 He was first noticed while playing for Rasdhoo football team in zone football tournament by Laszlo Kiss and he brought Two Kilo to Valencia.
 He is best known for his dribbling skills and speed.

 International

 He scored the winning goal for the Maldives against India in the final of the 2008 SAFF Championship.
 In 2014 Naseer retired from international football.